alejandrosoares/DM/dm/README.md

 String is used in the urls for search the publications because if the format of a uuid is broken it does not match urls

+## Search Mode

+- by product
+- by category
+-